13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 83 km

-There are good groomer runs to be had at this Kananaskis Country resort.
-Less than an hour’s drive from the western edge of the city, it’s a popular spot for skiers to learn the ropes and hone their technique, and the tube park is a big hit with kids of all ages.
+There are some great groomer runs to be had at this Kananaskis Country resort.
+Less than an hour’s drive from the western edge of the city, it’s a popular spot for beginners to learn the ropes and hone their technique, with enough harder runs to keep the seasoned skier or snowboarder happy.
+This resort hosted the alpine events for the 1988 Winter Olympic Games.
+Plus, the tube park is a big hit with kids of all ages.

 Norquay